ravendb/docs/docs/consumer/basic-concepts.markdown

 By default, all POCOs are serialized in the following manner:

-* All properties with a getter and a setter are serialized, regardless of their visibility (public, private or protected)
+* All properties with a getter are serialized, regardless of their visibility (public, private or protected)

-* Property with no setter is ignored

 * All public fields are serialized, non-public fields are ignored